In This Article

-In this study, 118 patients experiencing burnout were given 200 mg twice a day of Rhodiola rosea for three months.
+In this study, 118 patients experiencing burnout were given 200 mg of Rhodiola rosea twice a day for three months.
 The group that finished the study saw remarkable results.
-On a perceived Stress Scale, they showed significant improvement in:
+On a perceived stress scale, they showed significant improvement in:

-- Overall Stress Score
+- Overall stress scores

 - Lack of joy